 With Cabrini Green projects as neighbor, Young converted the building into his home and studio, using metal sheets to cover up the giant holes in the floor where transformers had been.

 The architecture of Sedgwick Studios is unlike anything I’d ever seen.
 I was completely confused when I walked in.
 It has very tall ceilings, with windows way up high, and very, very thick walls.

-Young explained to us that because transformers can explode, the walls were constructed to be heavy on all sides, including the roof.
+The walls were constructed to be heavy on all sides, including the roof.
+Young said that’s because transformers can explode.
 In the case of an explosion, the building would then fall in on itself, rather than bursting out to neighboring buildings.

 Today the studio still has apartments in it, as well as studio space that others rent out.
 Because we visit the Union Stock Yards Gate on our Big Shoulders Historic Bar and Food Bus Tour, I recognized the model for the Chicago Stock Yards Fire sculpture located next to it.
 The artist, Thomas Scarff, works in Sedgwick Studios as well.

 The Value of Open House Chicago